bcmi/libcom/README.md

 - **ShadowGenerationModel** [[GPSDiffusion]](https://github.com/bcmi/GPSDiffusion-Object-Shadow-Generation) generates plausible shadow for the inserted object in a composite image.
 - **ReflectionGenerationModel** [[RGDiffusion]](https://github.com/bcmi/Object-Reflection-Generation-Dataset-DEROBA) generates plausible reflection for the inserted object in a composite image.
 - **KontextBlendingHarmonizationModel** [[FluxKontext]](https://github.com/black-forest-labs/flux) is a generative image composition model which inserts foreground into the specified bounding box in the background.
 The pose and view of foreground stay unchanged.
 The "blending" mode does not adjust the foreground illumination, while the "harmonization" mode adjusts the foreground illumination to make the composite image harmonious.
-- **InsertAnythingModel** [[InsertAnything]](https://github.com/song-wensong/insert-anything) is a generative image composition model which inserts foreground into the specified bounding box in the background.
-The model has reasonable ability to adjust the pose and view of foreground according to the background.
+- **OSInsertModel** [[OSInsert]](https://github.com/bcmi/OSInsert-Image-Composition) is a generative image composition model which inserts foreground into the specified bounding box in the background.
+The "conservative" mode has weak ability to adjust the pose and view of foreground according to the background.
+The "aggressive" mode has stronger ability to adjust the pose and view of foreground according to the background.

 **For the detailed method descriptions, code examples, visualization results, and performance comments, please refer to our [[documents]](https://libcom.readthedocs.io/en/latest/).** If the model performance is not satisfactory, you can finetune the pretrained model on your own dataset using the source repository and replace the original model.